ratschlab/projects-2020-Neural-SVGD/README.md

 # Setup

 The main framework used in this project is [JAX](https://github.com/google/jax).
 The `requirements.txt` file includes the CPU-only version of JAX, which can be installed via pip.
-To use JAX efficiently on GPU, it needs to be installed separately; see the [installation instructions](https://github.com/google/jax/installation).
+To use JAX on GPU or TPU, it needs to be installed separately; see the [installation instructions](https://github.com/google/jax#installation).

-To install the CPU-only version (and other dependencies), run
+To clone this project and install the CPU-only version (and other dependencies), run

 ```
 git clone git@github.com:ratschlab/projects-2020-SVGD-kernel-learning.git